Signs of labor: Know what to expect

 Do you know the typical signs of labor?
 Understand the changes your body will go through as you prepare to give birth.By Mayo Clinic Staff

 In the movies, babies are often born quickly and in dramatic fashion.
 The mother doubles over from the pain of a single contraction and suddenly the baby appears.
 In reality, however, labor usually takes time — and the early signs of labor can be subtle.
 Here's what you need to know about the common signs of labor.

 Before labor, the lower part of your uterus called the cervix is typically 3.5 cm to 4 cm long.
 As labor begins, your cervix softens, shortens and thins (effacement).
 You might feel uncomfortable, but irregular, not very painful contractions or nothing at all.

 Effacement is often expressed in percentages.
-At 0 percent effacement, the cervix is typically about 3 to 4 centimeters (cm) long, or very thick.
+At 0 percent effacement, the cervix is at least 2 centimeters (cm) long, or very thick.
 Your cervix must be 100 percent effaced, or completely thinned out, before a vaginal delivery.

 Dilation: Opening of the cervix

-Another of the early signs of labor is your cervix beginning to open (dilate).
-Your health care provider will measure the dilation in centimeters from zero to 10.
+Another sign of labor is your cervix beginning to open (dilate).
+Your health care provider will measure the dilation in centimeters from zero (no dilation) to 10 (fully dilated).

 At first, these cervical changes can be very slow.
 Once you're in active labor, expect to dilate more quickly.